Berger101/product-comparison-site/README.md

 ```

 6. **Navigate to the project in your browser:**
 - http://127.0.0.1:8000/ - Django app
 - http://127.0.0.1:3000/ - React app

 ---

+## Known Issues and Future Improvements

+**Known Issues:**
+- Describe any known issues here.

+**Future Improvements:**
+- Testing application with Django testing
+- Improving code functionality in different areas
+- Improving categories section with new exciting categories
+- Implement site to compare on other products on other sites

+---

+## Credits

+**Content**
+  - Some of the text for the README.md file were taken from <a href="https://chat.openai.com/">ChatGPT</a>
+  - Much of the backend taken from <a href="https://github.com/Code-Institute-Solutions/drf-api">Django drf-api</a>
+  - Much of the frontend taken from <a href="https://github.com/mr-fibonacci/moments">React moments</a>
+  - Styling taken from <a href="https://github.com/mr-fibonacci/moments">React moments</a>

+## License
+- This project is licensed under the MIT License - see the LICENSE file for details.

+---